Homemade chicken soup recipe ~ combine ingredients, simmer until the kitchen smells wonderful, serve with homemade bread, and add a dose of Love!

-You might like to add dill, basil.
+You might like to add dill or basil.
 Remember that fresh seasonings may get stronger as they are canned.
-If you add bay leaves, let the soup simmer for a bit to get the flavor throughout but remove the bay leaves before filling jars.
+If you add bay leaves, let the soup simmer for a bit to get the flavor throughout, but remove the bay leaves before filling jars.
 The only herb I read that is not a good idea for canning is sage.
 Apparently it gets very strong in the jars.
 But I've never heard of adding sage to chicken soup anyway.

 Place your lids on and process according to pressure canning instructions.

 Pints - 1 hour and 15 minutes

 Quarts - 1 hour 30 minutes.

 You might notice a difference in processing times compared to my canning soup page here.
 THAT page discusses adapting your own soup recipe.
 Many variables are involved so the processing times will be different, and it is important to fill your jars half full of solid ingredients as well as follow the processing instructions provided.

 These are both tested recipes from two different sources.
 I always recommend following tested recipes.
 The source for this recipe is this - Ball Blue Book.
 That book is a older version and is often not available.
 If you are looking for a more recent version, try this one here: Ball Blue Book 37th edition.